hamzehbhamdan/10-K-Text-Clustering/README.md

 A toolkit that allows users to run their own text-clustering models on a select set of companies' 10-K filings.
 ###### *Should you have any questions or suggestions, please email me at hamzehhamdan@college.harvard.edu.*

+# **Project Motivation**

+While the capabilities of natural language processing are growing in their ability to model the complexities of verbal communication and text, the use of textual analysis in empirical finance is very limited, and typically only occurs in studying the “sentiment” of a text.

+As the main focus lies on a sentiment analysis, there has been little exploration into using text-based clustering based on 10-K filings.
+A simple search on GitHub would return several projects on 10-K sentiment analysis stability, but none on text-clustering.

+The purpose of this project is to provide a tool that allows users to find similar companies to a select company given its 10-K filings.
+They will be able to run their own clustering model on a select set of companies.
+I am also considering including a pretrained model with a lot of different companies’ data, but am unsure if that would be inefficient / not very feasible (I’d love your opinion on this front, if possible).

+Additionally, as the data is retrieved, users will be able to specify what portion of the 10-K filings to include / exclude.
+This can allow for larger control over what the similarities will be based on (i.e. a risk analysis can be made by including only the risk factors section, and any other relevant sections).

+The motivation behind this project is rooted in the largely untapped usage of NLPs beyond sentiment analysis.
+I hope that this approach can uncover nuanced patterns and similarities between companies that are not apparent through traditional numerical data analysis alone.

+Please reference the next section on technical steps to understand more about this tool and how it will work.

 # **Usage**
 * **Pipeline**:
     * Retreive financial data from EDGAR API using retrieveFinancialData